 It didn’t matter.
 The only thing that mattered was to find perfect shoes for the teenager who wasn’t my daughter.
 We stormed DSW.
 I ordered shoe salesmen to measure feet.
 We opened boxes and made a mess of the floor with tissue paper.
 Thereafter, we braved five o’clock traffic. (“We” as in “Me”).
 I was slow to declare defeat, but eventually the store would close and I would have to face my perfect shoe demons.
 The next day, I took a closer look at the exotic dancer heels I apparently purchased for my teen.
 I was ready for the inevitable teen drama backlash.
 Instead of resorting to the simple fact that I’m the adult and the one with the bank account, I tried practicality.

 “I don’t mean to burst your bubble, sweetheart, but you will not survive 10 minutes in these shoes.
-I couldn’t even wear shoes this tall and I’m used to wearing heels.
-I think you might even sprain your ankle if you tried.”
+I’m used to wearing heels and I couldn’t even wear shoes this tall.
+In fact, I think you might even sprain your ankle if you tried.”

 “Oh, okay, mom.
 We can return them.
 I can wear a pair of yours.”

 “Really?
 Just like that?
 Are you actually agreeing with me?”

 “I don’t really care about the shoes.
 I’ll only have them on for pictures.”